sodes-proxy/TIA-classwork/README.md

 # TIA-classwork
-class work of TIA class
+classwork of TIA class, open cv with python